-How to Attach or Replace an IAM Role on a Running EC2 Instance (No Restart Required)
+How to Attach an IAM Role to an Existing EC2 Instance (Without Restarting)

 |---|---|---|